Delaware health officials report an almost 14% infection rate in daily update

 ---

 This information, again, was reported by the Division of Public Health as of 1 p.m.
-Wednesday, July 8, 2020.
+Wednesday, July 8, 2020 and may differ from what's provided on My Healthy Community.